Ada-C8/Scrabble/README.md

 <!--
 ## Wave 2
 ### Primary Requirements
 Create a `Scrabble::Player` class with a __minimum of 11 specs__.
 The only required parameter for instances of the class is the player's `name`.
-Instances of the class should repond to the following messages (note, this does not necessarily mean that each of these need to be written as _new methods_):
+Instances of the class should respond to the following messages (note, this does not necessarily mean that each of these need to be written as _new methods_):

 - `#name`: returns the value of the `@name` instance variable
 - `#plays`: returns an Array of the words played by the player